npbroo/rowdy-roos-tutorial/Generating Art For 2D NFTs/README.md

 ![NFT with Metadata](/Generating%20Art%20For%202D%20NFTs/images/nft_with_metadata.png)

 Above, you can see a Rowdy Roo on the left, with all of the trait categories, and the specific sub-traits this NFT is comprised of on the right.
-Together, all of the traits on the right make up what is known as the 'metadata' for this Rowdy Roo.
+Together, all of the sub-traits make up what is known as the 'metadata' for this Rowdy Roo.
 By layering these traits, we can generate this unique "kingly" Rowdy Roo.

 ## Deconstructed NFT